 ‘If you're installing a roller blind in a recess, you can now choose to have a smart pelmet made in a matching fabric to cover the roll.
 This has revolutionised the use of roller blinds, making them much more attractive and so usable in all rooms of a house!
 You could even choose a contrasting color for a playful twist,’ says Vanessa Arbuthnott.

-Roman blinds are a brilliant way to bring warmth and texture to practical spaces like kitchens which can run the risk of feeling cold and where curtains may not be suitable.
+Roman blinds are a brilliant way to bring warmth and texture to practical spaces like kitchens which can run the risk of feeling cold and where curtains may not be suitable, ideal for kitchen window ideas.
 For a look which will endure across the years you can't go wrong with a timeless stripe teamed with green cabinets, as shown in this beautiful kitchen by Vanrenen GW Designs.

 'We chose this striped fabric because the colors aligned perfectly with the kitchen color ideas – it’s also not a regimented stripe which makes it appear so much softer,' says Louisa Greville Williams, Vanrenen GW Designs.